kyma-project/api-gateway/docs/contributor/adr/0009-request-modifiers.md

 ## Context

-Request modifiers are introduced to the APIRule, they can add cookies or headers to the request.
+Request modifiers are introduced to the APIRule.
+They can add cookies or headers to the request.
 This behaviour is similar to [Istio JWT mutators](../../user/custom-resources/apirule/04-40-apirule-mutators.md) in the previous APIRule version.

 ## Decision

-APIRule has a new fields that can be used to add cookies or headers to the request.
+APIRule has new fields that can be used to add cookies or headers to the request.
 See the following table:

 | Field                     | Description                                                                                                 |
 |---------------------------|-------------------------------------------------------------------------------------------------------------|